eddysnjack/sqlitemoviedatabase/README.md

 second tab:
   u can search by sql commands from searchfield or u can use various filters at boottom.

-ps: i am aware of that there are a lots things need to be done. but thats how far i could came so far.
+ps: i am aware of that there are a lots things need to be done. but thats how far i could came so far. and also there are lots of unneccessary files and lines. need a cleaning. dont have time unfortunately.